AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/sdk.md

     </tbody>
 </table>

-### Daten in einem [!DNL Platform] Datensatz speichern {#save-data-to-a-platform-dataset}
+### Save data to a [!DNL Platform] dataset {#save-data-to-a-platform-dataset}

-Um Daten in einem [!DNL Platform] Datensatz zu speichern, müssen die Eigenschaften entweder bereitgestellt oder in der Konfigurationsdatei definiert werden:
+In order to store data onto a [!DNL Platform] dataset, the properties must be either provided or defined in the configuration file:

-- Eine gültige [!DNL Platform] DataSet-ID, in der Daten gespeichert werden
+- A valid [!DNL Platform] dataset ID to which data will be stored
 - Die Mandanten-ID in Ihrer Organisation

-Die folgenden Beispiele speichern Daten (`prediction`) in einem [!DNL Platform] Datensatz, wobei die Dataset-ID (`datasetId`) und die Mandant-ID (`tenantId`) Eigenschaften in der Konfigurationsdatei sind.
+The following examples store data (`prediction`) onto a [!DNL Platform] dataset, where the dataset ID (`datasetId`) and tenant ID (`tenantId`) are defined properties within the configuration file.

 **PySpark**